weew/http-app-request-handler/readme.md

 ## Introduction

-This is a request handling extension that is used in the [weew/php-app-http](https://github.com/weew/php-app-http) package.
+This is a request handling component that is meant to be used together with the [weew/php-app-http](https://github.com/weew/php-app-http) package.

 ## Usage